 “That was because you ran off without so much as a note to tell her where you were and worried her half to death, evil would have been if she didn’t care about your safety, then you waltz back in and tell her that not only do you hate her but that you’re replacing her.
 Got anything else?”
 Again with the tone.

 “I may not be book worthy, but that doesn’t make me stupid and I have been here awhile and you and your family aren’t exactly the quiet types when you don’t like something.
 You’re nearly always one step away from shouting in the streets.
 Plus, dude, I’m ten I don’t work for anyone.”

 “No I’m saying that before you cut her out of your life completely maybe you should look at both sides of things, not just the one you want to be right.
 Yes, your birth mother is here now, but she didn’t come looking for you, Henry, you had to go find her and trick her into coming here.
 Then you practically had to force her to stay.
 Yes, she had her own reasons for wanting to go, but have you actually looked at why she was so eager to drop you off and run for the hills?”

-“So what now my mom’s the evil one?
-I knew it you work for Regina, this is all a trick!”
-She must be working for Regina, everyone knows that the Charmings are the good guys and his mom is their daughter, she was inherently good.
+“So what now my mother’s the evil one?
+I knew it!
+You work for Regina, this is all a trick!”
+She must be working for mom, everyone knows that the Charmings are the good guys and his mother is their daughter, she was inherently good.

-“My point is everyone in this town had done something they regret the only thing that sets… Ruby or Cinderella apart from Regina or Rumpelstiltskin is that you know the reasons behind their actions, their excuses and for you that excuses them.
+“My point is everyone in this town has done something they regret.
+The only thing that sets Ruby or Cinderella apart from Regina or Rumpelstiltskin is that you know the reasons behind their actions, their excuses and for you that excuses them.
 You knew they never meant to hurt anyone so that kept them good in your mind.”

 “So?”
 They were good, and hurting someone on accident shouldn’t be held against anyone.
 What Regina had done was deliberate, she’d planned it out, the curse was completely on purpose.